Bowel screening participation rates and numbers

 * The participation rate is the proportion of the eligible population invited to the National Bowel Cancer Screening Program (NBCSP), who returned a completed immunochemical faecal occult blood test (iFOBT).

-- Data Source: National Bowel Cancer Screening Program Reporting Portal, July 2019.
+- Data Source: National Cancer Screening Register, August 2020.

 - O’Connell JB, Maggard MA and Ko CY.
 Colon cancer survival rates with the new American Joint Committee on Cancer sixth edition staging.
-J Natl Cancer Inst 2004.96(19):p.1420–to5.
+J Natl Cancer Inst 2004.96(19):p.1420–5.